 Why ‘Dave Rhody Writing’?

 For thirty-three years my name has been associated with race management and running.
-Hoping to earn a new identity, as a writer, I’m not opposed to using my runner identity as a springboard – ‘Dave Rhody of RhodyCo’ to ‘Dave Rhody Writing.’
+Hoping to earn a new identity, as a writer, I’m not opposed to using my running identity as a springboard – ‘Dave Rhody of RhodyCo’ to ‘Dave Rhody Writing.’
 Allow me to broaden that background.
 (And click here for my website: Dave Rhody Running to Writing)

 Like many of my generation and many more of younger generations, I am a ‘Protean Man’, embracing one identify after another, incorporating each into my sense of self.
 (Psychiatrist Robert Jay Lifton originated this concept decades ago.)
+After training with Al Gore at the Climate Reality Project in 2019 I’ve added climate activist to my resume, committed, as I’ve always been, to embracing the natural world.

 Born in South Dakota on the family homestead, I was strongly influenced by my mother’s commitment to Catholicism.
 When I entered Maryknoll Seminary at age thirteen I envisioned myself as a missionary priest helping the downtrodden in distant lands.
 Four years later, still drawn to ‘doing good for God’ I embarked on a Theology/Social Work degree at Valparaiso University, a Lutheran liberal arts college in Indiana.
 One of the scholarships that helped cover my tuition was from a writing contest (sponsored by Pepsi-Cola).
 I enjoyed writing but direct action with people in need had a stronger pull; I felt fortunate and needed to share it.